 Instead, put together a list of go-to coping strategies that are positive and healthy.

-The idea is to do things that will make you feel better in the short term and improve your health and well-being in the long term.
+The idea is to do things that will make you feel better in the short term and ultimately improve your health and well-being.

 Suggestions for healthy coping strategies: